ionStici/frontend/intro/web-apps.md

 ### **Multi-Page Applications**

 Website with multi-page file structure which lives on a server - each time new data is needed for the browser view, a request is sent to the server, which returns a new set of page files.
-This approach struggle to keep up with web apps.
+This approach struggle to keep up with modern web apps.

 The solution: Single-Page Applications.